 Georgian Court Faculty Fellowship Award Guidelines

-The Provost will award up to ten fellowships of up to $2,000 each, for faculty activities in specific categories defined and prioritized below.
+The Provost will award fellowships of up to $1,000 each, for faculty activities in specific categories defined and prioritized below.
 The award will be based on written applications along with an itemized budget for the expenditures.
 These are to be submitted to the Faculty Development Committee by April 20 of each year.
 The proposed activities must be completed between July 1 and August 31 of the following year.
 To apply, please fill out the Faculty Fellowship (pdf) Application form.

-The categories of activities that will be considered for funding; they are listed in the order of priority—the highest priority is Category A:
+The categories of activities that will be considered for funding:

 Category A: Curriculum Development and Course Delivery

-Development of course curriculum for accelerated and online courses – funding will pay for faculty remuneration*, reference books/software or other resources needed to develop the course.
+Development of course curriculum for accelerated and online courses – funding will pay for reference books/software or other resources needed to develop the course.

-Information literacy across the course curriculum – funding will pay for faculty remuneration*, and reference books/software or other resources needed to develop the courses.
+Information literacy across the course curriculum – funding will pay for reference books/software or other resources needed to develop the courses.

-Technology integration into classroom curriculum – development of web enhanced courses-funding will pay for faculty remuneration*, reference books/software or other resources needed to develop the course.
+Technology integration into classroom curriculum – development of web enhanced courses-funding will pay for reference books/software or other resources needed to develop the course.

 Category B: Scholarship and Creativity